fmbot-discord/docs/docs/importing.md

 #### The import command keeps saying my files are invalid.

-The only files we support are `endsong_x.json` files from the 'Extended streaming history' package.
+We only support files from the 'Extended streaming history' package.
+You can try uploading the `my_spotify_data.zip` or attach each `.json` file separately.

 Are you using Discord on mobile?
 The Discord mobile app currently has a bug where it empties all `.json` files you send through it.
 Try importing with Discord on a different platform.